 Pass a bathroom on the right and a playground on the left to go straight up the canyon below a few tall pines and other shade-providing trees.
 Take the wide dirt trail along the right side of the canyon or mosey up the path to the left below the road.
 The trail pushes closer to the road as it ascends an earthen check dam.
 Just before you would get on the road, veer slightly right to continue up the canyon on a dirt trail (avoiding the trails that break off to the right and ascend the ridge.
 This spot, where the trail almost meets the road, is just below a horseshoe bend to the left on Western Canyon Road.
 Western Canyon Trail will end at the top of that bend after venturing farther up the canyon.

 Ferndell Nature Museum is an interesting place to visit, tucked away just off Fern Dell Drive by a popular entrance to Griffith Park.
 Ferndell Trail makes an easy hike of 0.5 miles round trip, requiring no permit or entrance fee.
 Bikes are not allowed, but dogs are welcome.
+The gates at the ends of Ferndell trail are rarely locked during daylight hours.
 To get more out of your visit, add the loop up Western Canyon for a 1.75-mile hike or set out for Griffith Observatory from Ferndell Trail for a hike of around 2.6 miles round trip.

 To get to the trailhead: Ferndell Nature Museum is located at the intersection of Black Oak Drive and Fern Dell Drive, one block up from the bottom of Fern Dell Drive in Griffith Park.
 From Interstate 5, take exit 141 for Los Feliz Boulevard.
 Go west on Los Feliz Boulevard for 2.4 miles.
 Turn right up Fern Dell Drive and look for roadside parking.
 The trailhead is 450 feet up the road on the left at the northwest corner of the intersection with Black Oak Drive.